Advertising/Public Relations/Social Media

 Competitive Edge

-Updated degree requirements for the advertising/public relations major reflect contemporary and practical needs of employers, enabling graduates to begin entry-level jobs with a high degree of knowledge and insight.
+Updated degree requirements for the advertising/public relations/social media major reflect contemporary and practical needs of employers, enabling graduates to begin entry-level jobs with a high degree of knowledge and insight.

 Strategic communication courses, especially the Senior Seminar, provide students with professional-level projects to include in their career portfolios.
 Demonstrating outstanding work enables students to stand out in job interviews.